Labor Laws for Salaried Employees 2025 Guide

 What Are Some Compliance Strategies for 2025?

-Compliance strategies have remained relatively unchanged from 2024 to 2025.
-While the majority of federal updates relate to overtime thresholds, reviewing your overall compliance strategy is never a bad idea.
+Compliance strategies have remained unchanged from 2024 to 2025, as the proposed federal updates to overtime thresholds are not currently in effect due to a federal court ruling.
+That said, reviewing your overall compliance strategy is never a bad idea.

 Review Job Descriptions